kubeedge/website/content/en/home/home_slider.md

 [[item]]
-  title = "Abundant applications" content = "You can easily get and deploy complicate machine learning, image recognition, event processing and other high level applications to your edge side. " align = "left"
+  title = "Abundant applications" content = "You can easily get and deploy complicated machine learning, image recognition, event processing and other high level applications to your edge side." align = "left"

   overlay_color = "#333"  # An HTML color value.